 Unfortunately, there are many teen suicide statistics out there.
-Year after year, too many teens believe that suicide is their only option out of less than ideal circumstances.
-There are many resources out there to help teens, parents, friends, and family deal with possible teen suicide before things become too serious.
-It's unfortunate that some of these resources are never utilized.
-Teen suicide statistics can help put this sad issue in perspective, and they can help educate others to help prevent future tragedy.
+Year after year, too many teens believe that suicide is their only option.
+There are many resources out there to help teens, parents, friends, and family deal with possible teen suicidal ideation.
+Better understanding of teen suicide statistics can help put this serious issue into perspective and help prevent future tragedies.

 Teen Suicide Statistics

-While it can be emotionally difficult to study the numbers related to teen suicide, these statistics can help highlight just how large the problem is:
+While it can be difficult to examine the numbers related to teen suicide, these statistics can help highlight just how large the problem is.

-- According to the National Institute for Mental Health, there are 11 suicide attempts a day in the Unites States, ranking the problem as the 10th largest killer of U.S. teens.
-While the problem remains significant in all populations, it is larger in adolescents (those between 15 and 19) with 6.9 people in every 100,000 committing suicide each year.
-Teens were also more likely to use firearms, suffocation, or poisoning in the act of comitting suicide than the general population.
+According to the American Foundation for Suicide Prevention, there are 129 suicides a day in the United States, ranking the problem as the 10th largest killer of Americans.
+Over 7 percent of teens ages 15 to 18 admit that they have made a suicide attempt within the last year.
+While the problem remains significant in all populations, it is one of the leading deaths of adolescents (those between 15 and 24) with 14.46 people in every 100,000 committing suicide each year.

-- Teen Suicide Statistics outlines many of the things that can indicate a teen who may commit suicide such as talking frequently about death, writing depressed poetry, changes in behavior, acting recklessly, or using substance abuse as an outlet.
-Teens observing these behaviors in friends or family are advised to talk to an adult as soon as possible.
+Teen Suicide Statistics outlines many factors that can indicate a teen may be thinking about committing suicide such as talking frequently about death, writing depressed poetry, abrupt changes in behavior, acting recklessly, change in diet, isolating themselves, or using drugs and alcohol as a means to self-medicate.
+They may also give away their items and seem to be on an emotional upswing right before committing suicide.
+Teens who see these behaviors in friends or family members are advised to talk to an adult as soon as possible.

 Look for Help